amboym/StockPortfolioAnalysis/README.md

 ### Method

 In python we obtain stock data from yahoo finance via yfinance and compute the annualized perfomance of the 6 stock portfolio (mean returns, standard dev, covariance matrix).
-We then generate different portfolios by randomly creating different weights and multiplying them to obtain a plot of attainable portfolios.
+We then apply Harry Markowitz Modern portfolio theory/ Mean-Variance Model using randomly generated weights to make n different attainable portfolios.

 ie. For two securities:
 ![image](https://github.com/amboym/StockPortfolioAnalysis/assets/162647158/7009c76a-4041-4ef1-8a89-5dc4729b55c2)